nkzw-tech/fbtee/docs/getting_started_on_web.md

 ## Try the Demo

-Check out our [Github](https://github.com/facebook/fbt) repository and run the Webpack demo app.
+Check out our [Github](https://github.com/facebook/fbt) repository and run the demo app.
 See ["Building and starting the demo app"](https://github.com/facebook/fbt/tree/main/demo-app#building-and-starting-the-demo-app)

 # Integrating into your app